WICG/indexed-db-observers/README.md

 The `metadata` includes the following:
 ```
 metadata: {
-  db: <object>, // The database connection object
+  db: <object>, // The database connection object.
+If null, then the change
+                // was external.
   objectStoreName: <string>, // The name of the object store that was changed
-  isExternalChange: <t/f>, // If the change came from a different browsing context
   transaction: <object>  // A readonly transaction over the object stores that
                          // this observer is listening to.
 This is populated when
                          // an observer is called for initialization, or always
                          // when includeTransaction is set in the options.
 }
 ```
-The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.
+The `db` object is the same object that was used to create the observer.
+If null, this means the change was external.
+Note:  Currently, there is one call to the observer per object store change, so objectStoreName is a string, not an array of strings.
+This could be changed.

 #### Return Value
 The return value of the `IDBDatabase.observe` fuction is the control object, which has the following functions: